Policies and guidelines

 Download the NRAR Prosecution Guidelines (PDF 251.5 KB).

 The purpose of these guidelines is to inform the regulated and wider community on:

 - how to report alleged breaches of the Water Management Act 2000and Water Act 1912 to NRAR

 - what happens if you report an alleged breach to NRAR

 - how NRAR will respond to reports of alleged breaches.

 Guidelines for controlled activities on waterfront land - Riparian corridors

-The NRAR administers the Water Management Act 2000 and is required to assess the impact of any activity proposed for waterfront land (called a controlled activity) to minimise the harm done to waterfront land as a result of the work.
-This means that applicants must obtain a controlled activity approval from the NRAR before starting any work on waterfront land.
+NRAR administers the Water Management Act 2000 and is required to assess the impact of any activity proposed for waterfront land (called a controlled activity) to minimise the harm done to waterfront land as a result of the work.
+This means that applicants must obtain a controlled activity approval from NRAR before starting any work on waterfront land.